 Claims may also be delayed during processing if:

-If we fail to satisfy any of the above standards, commencing on the 31st day, we’ll pay interest at a 15 percent annual rate on the unpaid or un-denied clean claim.
-Interest will not be calculated on unclean claims regardless of how long it takes to process them.
+contracted): If we fail to satisfy any of the above standards, commencing on the 31st day, we’ll pay interest at a 15 percent annual rate on the unpaid or un-denied clean claim.
+Unclean claims will begin to accrue interest on the 16th day

 If your organization is contracted with Premera, most practitioners must be credentialed, with the exception of hospital-based practitioners.
 Learn more about which practitioners need to be credentialed by viewing our credentialing matrix, located in our credentialing manual, available by request from Credentialing.Updates@premera.com.